 At the news of the planned demolition of Williams Hall to make way for the Vassar Inn and Institute, Cassie Jain (VC ‘20) shot black and white film images of the building, pairing her own photos with historic images she found in the Vassar archives.
 The resulting zine is an eloquent eulogy to the building, in text and image.

 There have long been unsubstantiated statements that Frederick Law Olmsted, known as the father of American landscape architecture, designed Vassar’s bucolic campus, or contributed important elements of its plan.
 In August of 1868, he and his partner Calvert Vaux indeed came to the campus; the next day, Olmsted wrote to his wife reporting his impressions of Vassar: “They have a miserable plan to be amended, that’s all.”
 What recommendations did they, or other members of the Olmsted firm, contribute to Vassar’s design?

-Striking every hour, on the hour, with two concerts at 12:30 and 5:00 pm, the Vassar Chime has been an essential part of college life since 1904.
-Although the music that streams from the Chapel tower may seem like an unchanging element of the soundscape, it has been produced by several different types of instruments over the past century, which have played a varied repertoire.
-This project traces the ongoing history of the Vassar Chime, with new plans afoot for some very different music.
+Striking every hour, on the hour, with two concerts at 12:30 and 5:00 pm, the Vassar “bells” have been an essential part of college life since 1904.
+Although the music that streams from the Chapel tower may seem like a consistent element of the soundscape, it has been produced by several different types of instruments over the past century, which have played a varied repertoire.
+This project traces the ongoing history of the Vassar Carillon, including the recent installation of a new instrument that is enabling some very different music.